Integrating Office for the web with document workflow processes¶

 true.
 When clicked,

-Office Online will send the
+Office for the web will send the

 UI_Workflow message to the host frame.
 The message includes the type of workflow that